canro91/canro91.github.io/_posts/2021-06-07-TipsForBetterStubsAndMocks.md

     public void PlaceOrder_ItemInStock_CallsPaymentGateway()
     {
         var paymentGateway = new FakePaymentGateway();
-        var stockService = new ItemInStockStockService();
+        // One fake for the "in stock" scenario var stockService = new ItemInStockStockService();
         var service = new OrderService(paymentGateway, stockService);